felixuxx/Flashpay/contrib/exchange-tos-tops-v0-en.rst

 with immediate effect.
 Written notice of termination by TOPS shall be sent to one of the last addresses provided by the business partners (e.g. by e-mail or letter).
-If no transactions are made to the beneficiaries for more than 12 months, the business relationship shall be deemed terminated.
+If no transactions are made to the beneficiaries for more than 12 months, the business relationship shall be automatically deemed terminated.

 The users of Taler wallets can return the existing credit in these wallets at any time to bank accounts in Switzerland and thus balance the credit.
-If the TOPS payment service is discontinued, users will be informed of the discontinuation of the payment service via the Taler protocol and requested by the Taler wallets to balance the existing credit.
+If the TOPS payment service is discontinued, users will be informed of the discontinuation of the payment service via the GNU Taler protocol and requested by the Taler wallets to balance the existing credit.
 Users who fail to balance the credit will lose their entitlement to the claim to the remaining credit after 3 months, which becomes the property of TOPS.